Skip to main content

 chmod 400 gpgsecret

-Now you should be able to execute the script that will connect to your remote server, execute a backup of all databases, crypt backup using gpg, move it to Hubic folder (that could naturally be the Dropbox folder) and send an email with the log.
+Now you should be able to execute the script, which will connect to your remote server, back up all databases, encrypt the backup with GPG, move it to the Hubic folder (that could just as easily be the Dropbox folder), and send an email with the log.

 Backup: done.
 Secured: done.